sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 Today SASA **organizes and promotes** scientific conferences, publication of articles, workshops, projects, laboratories, inter-university competitions, social activities and much more.

-In addition, through its Teams, it has participated in **international competitions** in the field of aerospace for years and offers highly professionalizing experiences.
+In addition, through its Teams, it has participated in **international competitions** in the field of aerospace for years and offers **highly professionalizing experiences**.
 Through these activities and especially through networking opportunities, SASA positions itself as a link between Universities and the world of Work, building a meeting place and a **ramp** to companies and realities in the Aerospace sector.

 SASA is currently the largest student association by membership in Italy.